When the Need for Certainty / Comfort is Important to You

 Let’s first review Abraham Maslow’s theory of human needs.
 In 1943, Abraham Maslow proposed the hierarchy of psychological needs, illustrating an order of human motivation.

-Often depicted as a pyramid because Maslow initially suggested that we must satisfy our Physiological Needs first, followed by our need for Safety, Love, and a Sense of Belonging, then the need for Self-Esteem, and finally, the need for Self-actualization in that order.
+It is often depicted as a pyramid because Maslow initially suggested that we must satisfy our Physiological Needs first, followed by our need for Safety, Love, and a Sense of Belonging, then Self-Esteem, and finally, Self-actualization in that order.

 Maslow later clarified that the order in the hierarchy “is not nearly as rigid” as he originally implied.

 For example, for some, the need for Self-Esteem could be more important than the need for Love.
-And for others, the need for creative fulfillment may supersede even the most Basic Needs.
+For others, the need for creative fulfillment may supersede even the most Basic Needs.

 Your needs influence your deepest motivations and determine how you prioritize your decisions and actions throughout your life.